 What’s the issue?

-The COVID-19 coronavirus pandemic is significantly affecting economic activity and sentiment around the world, with disruption to business operations, supply chains and production lines.
+External events – e.g. a natural disaster, geopolitical event or a pandemic – significantly affect economic activity and sentiment around the world, with disruption to business operations, supply chains and production lines.

-Companies are making business decisions that affect their lease contracts in response to uncertainty caused by COVID-19.
+During times of economic uncertainty, companies make business decisions that affect their lease contracts.
 As a result, lease contracts containing renewal and termination clauses may need to be reassessed to determine whether there is any change to the lease term.
 Any changes in the lease term could have a significant impact on the carrying amount of lease assets and liabilities.

 Further, lease contracts with purchase options may need to be reassessed if the lessee concluded initially that exercise of the purchase option was reasonably certain.